jftuga/file-watcher/README.md

 * ignore_list
 * pathToFolder

+## Download
+* You can download a Windows binary with the default settings on the [Releases Page](https://github.com/jftuga/file_watcher/releases)

 ## Compilation

 This program can be compiled on **any** Windows 10 system by running this command: